20% off your first purchase with code: SHOP24

 • Limits Progress: Young children learn best when they are exposed to rich language and vocabulary.
 Developing readers benefit from encountering new words, sentence structures, and complex ideas, even if they may not fully comprehend every aspect of the text.
 A leveled library limits their access to these things and impedes their progress as readers.

-So instead of leveling your classroom library, it is far better to create a well-organized and diverse collection of books that encompass a broad range of interests and abilities.
+The best way to organize a classroom library is to create a diverse collection of books that encompass a broad range of interests and abilities and sort them accordingly.
 This allows students to choose books based on their personal preferences and interests, which in turn builds a true love of reading.
-This is what creates strong readers.
+This is what creates strong readers and is far better than leveling your classroom library.

 Before you can start organizing your books, you have to find some, right?
 If it’s your first year teaching or have just had a big change in grade levels, you may be looking to round out your book collection.